Login

 "Public" Reports

-Each check has a toggle in its configuration that allows you to turn on "public" reports for that check.
-Once public, the results, uptime, and summary reports can be accessed using the UUID without needing a login to the account.
+The results, uptime, and summary reports can be accessed using the UUID without needing a login to the account.
 Note that the UUID is not easily guessable, and we do not publish them.
 Therefore, while the report is public in the sense that it does not require a login, it will not be readily accessible by anyone who doesn't know the UUID.
-The public toggle turns all of the reports for that check on or off.
-At present you can't just turn public access to the summary without turning it on for the results report as well.

 Working with the Charts